asteroid-team/asteroid/egs/demask/README.md

 - In our first approach, we wanted to use the Compare dataset (classification with unpaired data), and use style transfer to perform enhancement but the amount of data was too small and the differences between mask vs. no-mask too subtle.
-When we got the impulse responses (IRs) from [Corey et al. 2020](https://arxiv.org/abs/2008.04521), none of our first ideas worked because the filters contained the IR of the microphone and the room, and the phase was noisy.
-Approximating the filters by hand to be linear-phase saved us !
+When we got the impulse responses (IRs) from ([Corey et al. 2020](https://arxiv.org/abs/2008.04521)), none of our first ideas worked because the filters contained the IR of the microphone and the room, and the phase was noisy.
+We then resorted to design ad-hoc FIR filters which directly approximate the frequency response of the masks in ([Corey et al. 2020](https://arxiv.org/abs/2008.04521))).
+The filters were dynamically generated at training time to augment the available data.
+Approximating the filters by hand saved us in the end !

 - TODO Maybe a word about torch.script/jit